Exploring equality in Ireland, past, present, and future

-Flaming Inspirations uses Bertolt Brecht’s adaptation of Antigone as a catalyst to explore equality in Ireland’s past, present and future.
-This original multi-disciplinary performance incorporates theatre, spoken word, movement and film to explore feminism and gender equality and raises questions of how far have we gone and how far will we go for what we believe in.
-A collage of encounters takes place with a focus on issues facing Irish women both past and present.
-Through abstract movement, original scenes and poetry, the ensemble create characters ranging from the female hunger strikers of Armagh prison to women fighting for body autonomy in Ireland today.
-The piece aims to open a discussion for the audience on where we are today in relation to equality and what are we doing to challenge this position.
-The performance is followed by a post-show discussion with members of Smashing Times Youth Arts Ensemble and guest professional artists.
+Flaming Inspirations used Bertolt Brecht’s adaptation of Antigone as a catalyst to explore equality in Ireland’s past, present and future.
+This original multi-disciplinary performance incorporated theatre, spoken word, movement and film to explore feminism and gender equality and raised questions of how far we have gone and how far we will go for what we believe in.
+A collage of encounters took place with a focus on issues facing Irish women both past and present.
+Through abstract movement, original scenes and poetry, the ensemble created characters ranging from the female hunger strikers of Armagh prison to women fighting for bodily autonomy in Ireland today.
+The piece aimed to open a discussion for the audience on where we are today in relation to equality, and what are we doing to challenge this position.
+The performance was followed by an engaging post-show discussion with members of Smashing Times Youth Arts Ensemble and guest professional artists.

 Smashing Times Youth Arts Ensemble is made up of 15 young artists aged 18 to 23 who devised and created the piece.
 The performance was directed by Róisín McAtamney, and premiered at the Samuel Beckett Theatre, Dublin on 27 October 2017 as part of the international project Women in an Equal Europe.
 The show also featured in the Women in an Equal Europe International Creative Arts Symposium earlier the same day.
 The performance is supported by The Arts Council Young Ensemble Scheme.

-The performance is presented as part of Women in an Equal Europe, a transnational project involving four European partners from Ireland, Spain, Croatia and Serbia co-funded by the Europe for Citizens programme of the European Union.
+The performance was presented as part of Women in an Equal Europe, a transnational project involving four European partners from Ireland, Spain, Croatia and Serbia co-funded by the Europe for Citizens programme of the European Union.
 The project uses a feminist framework and creative processes of theatre, film and online digital resources to explore and reflect on the experiences of women living in Europe and the power of EU policy to promote gender equality, human rights and diversity, highlighting positive changes that have come about in relation to gender equality as a result of belonging to the European Union.
 The four European partners are:

 - Smashing Times Theatre and Film Company, Ireland, smashingtimes.ie (lead partner)